 People were happy with the care and support they received.
-They told us they liked the staff and said they were 'the best'.
-One person said "Lovely staff, I love all of them."
+They told us they liked the staff and said they were 'a good bunch'.
+One person said "Staff are great, even the boss."
 Relatives said they were very happy with the care and support provided and said staff looked after people well.